Are you looking for

 Encompassing 18 000 hectares, this sizeable system of lagoons and islands stretches for 60km along the Algarve coastline from west of Garrão Beach (Faro) to Manta Rota (Cacela Velha), and it's composed of a labyrinth of islands (Deserta, Culatra, Armona, Tavira and Cabanas).
 It encloses a vast area of sapal (marsh), Salinas (salt pans), creeks and dune islands.
 The marshes are an important area for migrating and nesting birds.
 You can see a huge variety of wading birds, along with ducks, shorebirds, gulls and terns.
 It's the favoured nesting place of the little tern and the rare purple gallinule.
 See some Boat Tours to Ria Formosa HERE >

 Often considered the best golf destination in the world by sports magazines and international associations of specialized tour operators, the Algarve lives up to this distinction while maintaining quality to the fullest.

 With a privileged climate that allows playing throughout the whole year and a great diversity of fields, almost four dozen, the region is the paradise of the golfers.
 Most of the fields are set in preserved areas with stunning views.
 They are internationally recognized for the quality of their facilities, in which the architecture is signed by prestigious players and legendary champions such as Sir Henry Cotton, Rocky Roquemore, Arnold Palmer and Ronald Frea.
 In addition to all this, a diverse network of hotels and good accessibility, ranging from direct flights to destinations around the world to the ease of transfers between Faro International Airport and various resorts.
 If you need a transfer, please accept our recommendation for Portugal Airport Transfer company, which allows you to book your transfer directly on their website in the most simple and convenient way.

-A century before Christ, the waters of Monchique were already used to cure the tiredness of body and mind by the Romans, who called it "sacred waters", as evidenced by numerous and important archaeological finds found in the adjacent areas of the Monchique springs. waters of the Serra have been used since the time of the Romans.
-They called them "holy waters."
+A century before Christ, the waters of Monchique were already used to cure the tiredness of the body and the mind by the Romans, who called it "sacred waters", as evidenced by numerous and important archaeological finds found in the adjacent areas of the Monchique springs.